Richard Hendrix: Japan

 On August 19, 2019, he has signed with Osaka Evessa of the B.League.
 He averaged 16 points, 10 rebounds and 3 assists per game.
 Hendrix signed with Niigata Albirex BB on June 17, 2020.

+Personal life

+Hendrix was hired by ESPN in 2023 as a College Basketball Anaylist.
+Calling men's and women's games on SEC Network and the ESPN family of networks.
+In 2024 he was selected as an SEC Legend, representing the University of Alabama.